 The restaurant offers three dessert options, and we tried them all.

 Our favorite was the caramelized crepes with the citrus ice cream.
 It was the perfect combination of sweet without being overly heavy.
-I would definitely order this again, especially as it was relatively unique.
+I have ordered this every time I go to JiJi Asian Kitchen and am never disappointed.
+I love that it’s a relatively unique dessert, too.

 Important Facts About JiJi Asian Kitchen

-- This restaurant is currently available aboard just the Carnival Vista, Carnival Sunshine, and Carnival Horizon.
-When the Carnival Panorama launches, they will also have it
+• This restaurant is currently available aboard just the Carnival Panorama, Carnival Vista, Carnival Sunshine, and Carnival Horizon.

-- You do not need a reservation, but to ensure the time and day you want, you can book online once you reserve your cruise or once aboard ship
+• You do not need a reservation, but to ensure the time and day you want, you can book online once you reserve your cruise or once aboard the ship.

-- The meal costs $15 per person for those 12 and older with a kids menu available for $5 for those 11 and under
+• The meal costs $24 per person for those 12 and older with a kids menu available for $11 for those 11 and under.

 Have you been to JiJi Asian Kitchen?
 Share your experience